linadelh/Binary-Classification-with-Cross-Entropy-Loss/README.md

 # **Binary Classification with Cross-Entropy**
-This project is an introduction to Machine Learning through a simple optimization experiment.
-The goal is to study the impact of one parameter (bias β₁) on a model and understand if adjusting only one parameter can improve performance
+This project is an introduction to Machine Learning through a simple **optimization experiment* , The goal is to study the impact of one parameter (bias β₁) on a model and understand if adjusting only one parameter can improve performance

 ## **Network Architecture**